Home > News > The Most In-Demand Jobs in an Uncertain Economy

 The survey asked respondents to rate their job dissatisfaction on a scale from one to four, with one defined as “like it very much” and four defined as “dislike it very much.”
 We averaged answers for each job across respondents.
 The following professions rate as the most in-demand jobs with the lowest employee dissatisfaction rate:

-• Animal caretakers: 1.45 job dissatisfaction
+• Animal caretakers: 1.45

-Of jobs on our initial list that had enough survey responses for an average job dissatisfaction score, these positions had the highest job dissatisfaction, ranked in order from most dissatisfaction to least:
+Of high-demand jobs on our initial list that had enough survey responses for an average job dissatisfaction score, these positions had the highest job dissatisfaction, ranked in order from most dissatisfaction to least:

-• Software developers: 1.97 job dissatisfaction
+• Software developers: 1.97

-• Financial managers: 1.81 job dissatisfaction
+• Financial managers: 1.81

 The average job dissatisfaction score across all respondents in the survey was 1.69.
 Note: Not every job had a reported job dissatisfaction score from the 2018 survey.
 We filtered out job dissatisfaction scores where fewer than ten survey respondents gave a rating.